VladaAlek/Django_17_06_24_really_good/README.md

  The landing area is devided in two sections:
  - **a.** [Form Section](./docs/images/form%20index%20page.png) makes it possible for the loged user to enter the new book entry.
  To save space and improve UI, the form is [not visible after](./docs/images/form%20index%20page%202.png) the first page.
- - **b.** Book Section - displays an overview of the four books, with the following data: title, author, time of entry creation, contributors' identity, and a book's summary.
+ - **b.** Book Section - displays an overview of the six books, with the following data: title, author, time of entry creation, contributors' identity, and a book's summary.

+ The logged-in user have the option to edit it's contribution: [Edit 1](./docs/images/Test%20edit%20book.png); [Edit 2](./docs/images/Test%20edit%20book%201.png); [Edit 3](./docs/images/Test%20edit%20book%202.png).

+ The logged-in user have the option to delete it's contribution.
+The custom [modal](./docs/images/Test%20delete%20book.png) prevents non-intentional deletion.

  **About page**
  is divided into three sections: